TheNave8or/weather-check/README.md

 - **For AHK Script Users:**
     - On the first run, setup will be automatically launched.
-    - After that, run the `Setup.ahk` script to set up your initial settings, such as latitude, longitude, screen position, etc.
+    - After that, run the `Setup.ahk` script to set up your different settings, such as latitude, longitude, screen position, etc.
     - The settings will be saved in the `settings.ini` file.

 - **For Compiled Version Users:**
-    - On the first run, setup will be automatically launched.
-    - After that, you'll need to open the `settings.ini` file in a text editor and manually enter your configuration details.
+    - Run `WeatherCheck_win64.exe` first to extract `weather-check` folder.
+    - Setup will be automatically launched after you run `WeatherCheck_win64.exe`, and then it will rerun the widget with the updated info.
+    - After that, launch `weather-check\setup.lnk` to reconfigure settings.

 ### Run the Widget